cudabu/home-cluster/README.md

     task configure
     ```

+### ☁️ Build Ubuntu cloud-init VMs for K8S nodes with Terraform
+📍 Review the Terraform scripts under `./provision/terraform/proxmox/` and make sure you understand what it's doing (no really review it).

+📍 To use this task a existing Proxmox node is already configured.
+This will be used by Terraform.

+📍 To use this task a existing Ubuntu Cloud-Init based VM template already needs to be created.
+This will be used by Terrafrom.

+1. Pull in the Terraform deps

+    ```sh
+    task proxmox-terraform:init
+    ```

+2. Review the changes Terraform will make to your Proxmox cluster

+    ```sh
+    task proxmox-terraform:plan
+    ```

+3. Have Terraform apply your Cloudflare settings

+    ```sh
+    task proxmox-terraform:apply
+    ```

 ### ⚡ Preparing Ubuntu with Ansible

 📍 Here we will be running a Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.